appgate/sdp-prom-monitoring/README.md

 This is the docker compose stack for a quick setup monitoring with AppGate SDP.
 Instrumentation is done via the AppGate API, and all the metrics are established through a translation of gathered information.
 The metrics are a subset of the AppGate appliance's on-board prometheus exporter (snmp-exporter).
 Despite the simplicity of the information, we have found that these metrics offer a good basis to build a system state view and actionable events.

->Logging, log message, request and message tracing is not part this work.
+>Logging, log message, request and message tracing is not part of this work.

 This is currently been worked on.